andialbrecht/sqlparse/README.rst

 To run the test suite run::

-  py.test
+  tox

-Note, you'll need py.test installed.
+Note, you'll need tox installed, of course.

 Links